mindis/CrawlFacebookPostTrees/README.md

 # CrawlFacebookPostTrees
 a crawler for Facebook post trees through web browser automation.
+When executing the application, don't worry if firefox seems possessed! :-)

 If you use CrawlFacebookPostTrees please cite the following paper: